Garonne Canal: Before 1970

-The canal after 1970
+After 1970

-In the years before 1970 the canal was upgraded to allow larger boats of the Freycinet gauge, to deal with increasing traffic on both canals of the Canal des deux Mers.
-But it was a new kind of traffic which saved the connection between the two seas: river and canal tourism.
+In the years before 1970, the canal was upgraded to allow larger boats of the Freycinet gauge to deal with increasing traffic on both canals of the Canal des deux Mers.
+However, it was a new kind of traffic which saved the connection between the two seas: river and canal tourism.

-This developed enormously after 1970.
+That developed enormously after 1970.
 Boats brought visitors to an exceptional site of natural and historical significance.
-In 1996 the canal du Midi was classed as a UNESCO world heritage site benefiting the connecting Canal de Garonne as well.
+In 1996, the Canal du Midi was classed as a UNESCO World Heritage Site, which benefited the connecting Canal de Garonne as well.

-More than half the tourism activity is concerned with the hiring of unlicensed boats: nearly 1000 boats travel between the Mediterranean and Atlantic and vice versa each year.
+More than half of tourism activity is concerned with the hiring of unlicensed boats, and nearly 1000 boats travel between the Mediterranean and Atlantic and vice versa each year.
 Professional boat services include hotel boats such as the Saint Louis and boat restaurants.

 The tourist fleet has grown from 12 boats in 1970 to 450 boats today and employs 500 people on a permanent basis.
-The economic impact of this activity is important, augmenting by 10-60% the parts of the economy relating to the canal in the towns and villages through which it passes.
+The economic impact of this activity is important and raises 10-60% the parts of the economy relating to the canal in the towns and villages through which it passes.
 The tourist industry contributes €26m per year.
 The canal was extensively featured on the BBC television series Rick Stein's French Odyssey (2005).